ahmed-elmeskyny/ahmed-elmeskyny/README.md

 <h1 align="center">Hi 👋, I'm Ahmed Elmeskyny</h1>
-<h3 align="center">Hi , i'am ahmed 👋 a freelance full stack web developer based in morocco and a software engineering student at ENSAO .
+<h3 align="center">Hi , i'am ahmed 👋 a freelance full stack web developer based in morocco and a Data science and cloud computing student at ENSAO .
 Powered by Figma, VS Code and coffee i enjoy building everything from small business sites to rich interactive web apps</h3>

 - 👨‍💻 All of my projects are available at [https://ahmedelmeskyny.vercel.app/](https://ahmedelmeskyny.vercel.app/)